-ABPTRFE along with its Program Services Council and APTA staff remain busy working to create tools and resources for residency and fellowship programs.
+ABPTRFE and APTA staff remain busy working to create tools and resources for residency and fellowship programs.
 Below is a list of current projects with their status:

-Curriculum Resource Manual – The Program Services Council has compiled a list of courses and resources offered through APTA Sections that are appropriate for use within a residency or fellowship program's curriculum.
-The Program Services Council has charged APTA staff to review additional resources available through APTA and its Learning Center.
+Curriculum Resource Manual – APTA staff is reviewing educational resources available through APTA, its Sections, and the Learning Center to determine appropriate content that can be used within a residency or fellowship program's curriculum.
 Once compiled, a Curriculum Resource Manual will be posted on the ABPTRFE website to assist residency and fellowship programs in meeting curriculum requirements.

-Grant Funding – The Program Services Council and APTA staff are exploring additional grant funding opportunities for both programs and program participants.
+Grant Funding – APTA staff is exploring additional grant funding opportunities for both programs and program participants.
 Once finalized, a resource of grant funding will be published on the ABPTRFE website.

-CEU Credits for Program Faculty and Participants – The Program Services Council and APTA staff are exploring the feasibility of obtaining continuing education units for both program faculty and program participants of an APTA-credentialed residency and fellowship program to assist these individuals in meeting requirements for licensure renewal.
+CEU Credits for Program Faculty and Participants – APTA staff is exploring the feasibility of obtaining continuing education units for both program faculty and program participants of an APTA-accredited residency and fellowship program to assist these individuals in meeting requirements for licensure renewal.